 • Make sure to indicate the topic early.

-• Be sure to indicate the audience and situation—what the readers should expect from the report; what knowledge or background they need to understand the report; what situation brought about the need for the report.
+• Be sure to indicate the audience and situation—what the readers should expect from the document; what knowledge or background they need to understand the document; what situation brought about the need for the document.

-• Make sure there is an overview of the report contents, plus scope information—what the report doesn't cover.
+• Make sure there is an overview of the document contents, plus scope information—what the report doesn't cover.

 I would appreciate your thoughts, reactions, criticism regarding this chapter: your responseDavid McMurrey.